crypto-law-survey/crypto-law-survey/data/countries/wassenaar.md

 related Validity Note, see the [summary](http://www.wassenaar.org/list/Summary.html)).
-The [public statement](http://www.wassenaar.org/docs/press_5.html) of the meeting mentioned that \"Participating States recognised that it is important to continue deepening Wassenaar Arrangement understanding of how and how much to control\" intangible transfers.
+The [public statement](http://www.wassenaar.org/docs/press_5.html) of the meeting mentioned that "Participating States recognized that it is important to continue deepening Wassenaar Arrangement understanding of how and how much to control\" intangible transfers.